pri-k/docs-mysql/cluster-behavior.html.md

     - firewall rule changes
     - vm failure
   - Unresponsive nodes will stop responding to queries and, after timeout, leave the cluster.
-  - Nodes will be marked as unresponsive (innactive) either:
+  - Nodes will be marked as unresponsive (inactive) either:
     - If they fail to respond to one node within 15 seconds
     - OR If they fail to respond to all other nodes within 5 seconds
   - Unresponsive nodes that become responsive again will rejoin the cluster, as long as they are on the same IP which is pre-configured in the gcomm address on all the other running nodes, and a quorum was held by the remaining nodes.